+Glen Scotia distillery is located in Campbeltown, near the southern tip of the Kintyre peninsula on Scotland’s western coast.
 At one time this seemingly remote settlement boasted more than twenty distilleries, ideally placed as it was for the North American trade markets.
-Glen Scotia opened in 1832 and was well established by the time the industry reached it’s peak in the late 19th century.
+Glen Scotia opened in 1832 and was well established by the time the industry reached its peak in the late 19th century.
 In the end, Scotia was the only distillery to survive the inevitable crash along with Springbank.

-Exactly what brought about the downfall of the whisky city isn’t entirely clear but it seems likely that a combination of shoddy distilling practices and enhanced competition from the rise of the Speyside whiskies, coupled with the introduction of prohibition in the US left Campbeltown’s many distillers struggling to make ends meet.
+Exactly what brought about the downfall of the whisky city isn’t well understood, though in truth it was more like a combination of factors.
+Everything from shoddy distilling practices to enhanced competition mixed with prohibition in the US left Campbeltown’s many distillers struggling to make ends meet.

 Smell: Brine and Sea Salt, Honey and Vanilla, Fudge, Biscuit and Bread with creamy Malt.